-We've all been there before--you're rushing to check off chores on your to-do list, and you quickly chuck some clothes in the washing machine.
+We've all been there before — you're rushing to check off chores on your to-do list, and you quickly chuck some clothes in the washing machine.
 Now, fast forward to 11 p.m. that night.
-As you crawl into bed and doze off, you immediately remember your load of laundry, which is currently still sitting in the washing machine.
-You ask yourself, "Can't I just get it tomorrow?
-How long can wet clothes stay in the washer?
-Overnight?"
+As you crawl into bed and doze off — darn it! — you immediately remember your load of laundry, which is currently still sitting in the washing machine.
+You ask yourself, "How long can wet clothes sit — overnight?
+Do wet clothes even get moldy?"
 Don't fret!
-Pull those covers back up and catch some Z's--here's why your clothes will be just fine.
+Pull those covers back up and catch some Z's, because your clothes will be just fine.

 How long before wet clothes mildew?

 Within the first 8 to 12 hours, you won't get any odor, according to Lucinda Ottusch, the lead home economist at the Whirlpool Institute of Fabric Science.
 Because odor is often a sign that there is mildew, you'll want to put your nose to the test.
 "One way you can kind of tell is if it smells all right.
 That mold and that bacteria that starts to grow on damp clothes and environments — that's very pungent," Stewart said; hence why wet clothes smell.
 If you let your wet clothes sit long enough, you'll have to deal with not only the mildew smell in your clothes, but also possible stains and patches of rotten fabric.
 Yuck!